Crime-Safety-Security > Home Security Overview > Apartment Security

 To make it even easier, use a peephole to see who's knocking at your door.
 And supplement that with an inexpensive wireless doorbell intercom at Home Intercom System to also speak clearly with somebody trying to get face-to-face with you.
 Some criminals purposely mumble so you'll open your door to hear them better - allowing them to burst in.

-In fact, with an intercom, before you even respond to the knocking, you can silently eavesdrop on two predators whispering their plans.
+In fact, with an intercom, before you even respond to the knocking, you can silently listen to two predators whispering their plans.
 How cool is that?
-(By the way, you can also eavesdrop on any visitors.)
+(By the way, you can also silently listen to any visitors.)

 An intruder armed with a knife and a meat cleaver broke into her Edmonton AB apartment, woke her in her bedroom and told her he was going to rape and murder her.
 He then repeatedly raped and stabbed her for two hours, slashing her throat and severing two of her fingers.
 Yet she outsmarted him by keeping him talking until she finally escaped the apartment.